7 Best Equipment Financing Companies and Loan Options

 • Loan terms range from six months to two years

-• Won't impact your credit
+• Applying won't impact your credit

 Best for SBA Loans: Small Business Administration